 The Moffat Community Observatory offers a fantastic astronomical resource to the local community, complementing the town’s Dark Sky Town status as recognised by the International Dark-Sky Association.

-Constructed of two log cabins and a three-metre diameter dome, the observatory houses a professional telescope offering wonderful views of various night sky objects.
+Constructed of two log cabins and a three-metre diameter dome, the observatory houses a professional telescope offering beautiful views of various night sky objects.
 In addition, the venue is the proud home of the enthusiastic astronomers of Moffat Astronomy Club.

 Unfortunately, the facility is already under threat from the proposed construction of a vast farm of wind turbines on nearby Scoop Hill.
 So we ask those who the development will adversely impact to support Moffat Astronomy Club’s objections to the scheme.